Using FuckingNode: Kickstart a project¶

 Git scopes / shorthands¶

-We make your workflow faster by making you type this:
+We already make your workflow faster by making you type this:

 instead of this: